1942 in the Negro Leagues

 Negro American League

 Contrary to its name, this was a Negro minor league.
-Few box scores were published, and no final standings were listed, though the Cincinnati Ethiopian Clowns were reported to have had the league's best record.
+Few box scores were published, and standings were not listed, though the Cincinnati Ethiopian Clowns were reported to have had the league's best record.
 Teams were:

 - Baltimore Grays, managed by Bill Casey